MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-1-create-a-picture-viewer.md

 * Write event handler methods.

-When you finish, your program should look similar to the following picture:
+When you finish, your program should look similar to the following image:

 ![Picture Viewer app that you create in this tutorial](../ide/media/express_pictureviewerdone.png)